When you exercise regularly, you want to know you’re getting the most out of your workout.

 There are many other supplements that may increase muscle mass, including conjugated linoleic acid, glutamine, carnitine, or testosterone boosters.
 Studies show mixed evidence as of right now.

-- Conjugated linoleic acid (CLA): CLA is comprised of a group of omega-6 fatty
+- Conjugated linoleic acid (CLA): CLA is a group of omega-6 fatty

 acids that have many effects on the body.
 Studies regarding CLA for muscle gain